MindongLab/site/src/html/project/ADFD-digitalization_en.md

 ### Stage 2 - Machine OCR [Ongoing]
 - We intend to use [ABBYY OCR SDK](http://ocrsdk.com/) for image recognition.
+Using an OCR engine as accurate as ABBYY can greatly reduce the time and effort needed for manual input and review.

 ### Stage 3 - Crowdsourced Reviewing
 - Use the power of the crowd to manually review each entry.